 Transactions in foreign currencies are initially recorded in the Group's functional currency using the exchange rates prevailing at the dates of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency using the Bankers Association of the Philippines (BAP) and Philippine Dealing Exchange Corporation (PDEx) closing rate prevailing at the reporting date in 2018 and 2017, respectively.
+Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency using the Bankers Association of the Philippines (BAP) closing rate prevailing at the reporting date in 2019.
 Exchange gains or losses arising from foreign exchange transactions are credited to or charged against operations for the period.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the prevailing closing exchange rate as of the date of initial transaction.